One of the first things my meditation students ask me is, “What type of meditation should I do?”

 - If you want to feel love or positive social connections, do Loving Kindness.

-- If you want to feel more supported in life, do Karuna (compassion).
+- To feel more supported in life, do Karuna (compassion).

-- If you want more happiness, meditate on gratitude (visualize everything you’re grateful).
+- For happiness, meditate on gratitude (visualize everything you’re grateful).

 - If you want to feel excited, visualize the times in your life when you felt playful and excited.